ipld/go-ipld-prime/schema/HACKME_compiler.md

 (This whole section has a double duty: it also serves as a nice list of cool features you get for free when using our codegen.)

+There is one nice bonus to this approach
+(which is shared with any of the others that involve a compiler indirection): downstream users of the library can depend on the `schema` package without necessarily gaining a transitive dependency on the `schema/dmt` package (which may be desirable to avoid because it's a rather large package, due to its codegen'd contents).

 ### two packages, compiler is with dmt

 Doesn't really fly for the same reasons as three packages.